 - Habit experts believe in the power of visual cues.
-For example if you wanted to create a habit of using your journal in the evening then leave the book near your bed.
+For example, if you wanted to create a habit of using your journal in the evening then leave the book near your bed.
 Somewhere you can't miss it.
 It's a lot harder to ignore something when you put it somewhere you can't avoid.
 The more abundant the visual cues the more likely your habit is to stick.

 Our experience with journaling

-We actually started by having reminders on our phones for the first couple of weeks for each habit we wanted to form.
+We started by having reminders on our phones for the first couple of weeks for each habit we wanted to form.

-Failure.
+Talking about how you feel to a book feels strange at first, but you get used to it.
+There are a few reasons why journaling can be difficult but the main one is failure.
 You're going to fail some days.
 That's something you need to accept early on.
 It's OK to fail, it's not OK to give up.
 Fail as many times as you need to.
 The main thing is that you keep going.
 Don't let a bad day turn into a bad week and you'll be able to build your journaling habit in no time.

 If you need any more help or advice with your journaling habit reach out directly.
 We are happy to help.